Meeting the general entry requirements

 General document requirements

-If the issued language is not Swedish, Danish, Norwegian or English, you must also provide an official translation.
+If your documents are in any other language, you must also submit an official translation of the documents into Swedish or English.
 Official means that your translation must be completed by a translation company or a person who works as a translator.
-This translation should be in Swedish or English.

-Please note that we will not be able to answer any questions sent to this address from senders other than your university.
+Please contact Cameroon GCE Board and ask them to verify your qualifications and send this proof from an official e-mail address to firstname.lastname@example.org.
+We will unfortunately not be able to answer any questions sent to this address from senders other than Cameroon GCE Board.

 Your name and birthdate must match on all documents